jeremylong/DependencyCheck/maven/src/site/markdown/configuration.md

 skipTestScope               | Skip analysis for artifacts with Test Scope.               | true skipDependencyManagement    | Skip analysis for dependencyManagement sections.           | true skipArtifactType            | A regular expression used to filter/skip artifact types.   | &nbsp;
-suppressionFiles            | The file paths to the XML suppression files \- used to suppress [false positives](../general/suppression.html). | &nbsp;
+suppressionFiles            | The file paths to the XML suppression files \- used to suppress [false positives](../general/suppression.html).
+The configuration value can be a local file path, a URL to a suppression file, or even a reference to a file on the class path (see https://github.com/jeremylong/DependencyCheck/issues/1878#issuecomment-487533799) | &nbsp;
 hintsFile                   | The file path to the XML hints file \- used to resolve [false negatives](../general/hints.html).       | &nbsp;
 enableExperimental          | Enable the [experimental analyzers](../analyzers/index.html).
 If not enabled the experimental analyzers (see below) will not be loaded or used. | false enableRetired               | Enable the [retired analyzers](../analyzers/index.html).
 If not enabled the retired analyzers (see below) will not be loaded or used. | false